Get 80% off your plan for your first 6 months.*

 Use a bridge loan to:

-• cover operating costs such as payroll, utilities, rent, and inventory while waiting for long-term financing
+• cover operating costs like payroll, utilities, rent, and inventory while waiting for long-term financing

 • bridge insurance delays by covering expenses while waiting for a claim to pay out

-• act on time-sensitive opportunities such as property deals, equipment purchases, or product launches
+• act on time-sensitive opportunities like property deals, equipment purchases, or product launches

 Example: You own a restaurant and spot an opportunity to buy a second location.
 The seller wants to move quickly, but your long-term financing will take months to approve.
 A bridge loan lets you secure the property now and repay the loan once your permanent financing comes through.